-Assistance will be offered to applicants on the Santa Cruz County HCV waiting list who are eligible for the program based on date of placement or lottery number.
-A subset of the Mainstream Vouchers are available to applicants on either the Santa Cruz County or San Benito County HCV waiting lists.
+Assistance will be offered to applicants eligible for the program based on lottery or random sequence number.
 If the Housing Choice Voucher waiting lists do not contain sufficient numbers of eligible households, the Housing Authority may accept referrals for persons eligible for this preference.
 Eligible persons include those who are transitioning from institutions, at serious risk of institutionalization, homeless or at risk of homelessness.